yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/web-widget.md

 Slow messages | Enable this option to add a small delay to bot messages, a typing indicator is displayed to make it look more natural.
 It is recommended to use this for all bot messages for a better experience.
 Multiline input | Enable this option to enter multiple lines of text in a single input.
 After enabling this option, by clicking on the enter key, it will take the cursor to next line instead of sending the message.
 Validate attachments | The chat widget provides an option to allow or block specific file formats for users to upload documents, images, and other files. <br/> **Note:** <br/> The file size limit is 20 MB.<br/> <img src="https://i.imgur.com/0GU94m6.png" width="50%"/>	|
-Scroll behavior | When users receive a new message from the bot/agent, the chat window scrolls to bottom by default.
+Language switcher | Enable this option to change the text based on the user's language preference. | Scroll behavior | When users receive a new message from the bot/agent, the chat window scrolls to bottom by default.
 However, you can configure this behaviour as per your requirement.
 Available scroll behavior for new messages:<br/>• **Bottom**: Select this option to scroll the widget automatically to the bottom of the new message.<br/>• **Top**: Select this option to scroll the widget automatically to the top of the new message.<br/>• **Off**: Select this option to disable scrolling, the widget will remain at the same message when a new message is received. <img src="https://i.imgur.com/zJaqyB6.png" width="50%"/>